 My work has been published in Time Out Chicago, Time Out Chicago Kids, Time Out New York Kids, the Chicago Sun-Times, Chicago Tribune, Appleton Post-Crescent, Chicago Parent, The Daily Gazette, Pioneer Press, The Beacon News, The Courier News, The Herald News, and The Naperville Sun, as well as on multiple web sites.

 I hold a B.A. in Liberal Studies (Double Major: Philosophy & English Literature; Minor: Mathematics/Statistics) from Excelsior College (Albany, New York).
-My graduate studies culminated in two degrees: an M.A. in English: Language, Literacy, and Rhetoric with a concentration in Gender and Women’s Studies in 2005 and an M.A. in Applied Linguistics: TESOL (focusing on curriculum and testing development) in 2008 (both from the University of Illinois at Chicago).
+My graduate studies culminated in two degrees: an M.A. in English: Language, Literacy, and Rhetoric with a concentration in Gender and Women’s Studies and an M.A. in Applied Linguistics: TESOL (focusing on curriculum and testing development), both from the University of Illinois at Chicago.

 In addition to looking for full-time work, I am currently accepting freelance and contract work.
 Contact me using the form below for rates and more information.